suzuki-shunsuke/oss-contribution-guide/README.md

 Code unrelated to the issue should be removed.
 Everyone should be able to execute the code and reproduce the problem according to `How to reproduce`.
-Code shouldn't be partial, because partial code isn't executable.
+Code shouldn't be partial because partial code isn't executable.

 Private resources shouldn't be used in `How to reproduce` if it isn't needed.
 For example, if you can reproduce the issue with public Docker images, you shouldn't use private Docker images.